 The more remote your location, the longer you'll need to be prepared to provide care.

 The other question that needs to be asked is, "What level is the nearest, advanced medical care?"
 A run-down, poorly-stocked clinic in a developing nation has a good chance of reusing medical supplies.
 This means a high risk of infection!
 If you know you're traveling to a remote location where pharmacies are rare and their supplies are minimal, pack other items such as antibiotics that might not be available.

 Knowing the medical history of your travel companions is very important, especially if you're going to be preparing a medical kit.
-A traveller with a history of heart disease will require a few different medications than a pregnant woman.
+A traveler with a history of heart disease will require a few different medications than a pregnant woman.

 Travelers that take medications on a daily basis should be carrying their home medications with them on their travels.
 They should also be carrying an extra supply for a few more days, in the event of delays or extended travel.